African-American literature

 As African Americans' place in American society has changed over the centuries, so has the focus of African American literature.
 Before the American Civil War, the literature primarily consisted of memoirs by people who had escaped from enslavement—the genre of slave narratives included accounts of life in enslavement and the path of justice and redemption to freedom.
 There was an early distinction between the literature of freed slaves and the literature of free blacks born in the North.
 Free blacks expressed their oppression in a different narrative form.
 Free blacks in the North often spoke out against enslavement and racial injustices by using the spiritual narrative.
-The spiritual addressed many of the same themes of enslaved people narratives but has been largely ignored in current scholarly conversation.
+The spiritual addressed a number of the same themes of enslaved people narratives but has been largely ignored in current scholarly conversation.

 At the turn of the 20th century, non-fiction works by authors such as W. E. B. Du Bois and Booker T. Washington debated how to confront racism in the United States.
 During the Civil Rights Movement, authors such as Richard Wright and Gwendolyn Brooks wrote about issues of racial segregation and black nationalism.
 Today, African American literature has become accepted as an integral part of American literature, with books such as Roots: The Saga of an American Family by Alex Haley, The Color Purple (1982) by Alice Walker, which won the Pulitzer Prize; and Beloved by Toni Morrison achieving both best-selling and award-winning status.

 In broad terms, African American literature can be defined as writings by people of African descent living in the United States.
 It is highly varied.
 African American literature has generally focused on the role of African Americans within the larger American society and what it means to be an American.
 As Princeton University professor Albert J. Raboteau has said, all African American literary study "speaks to the deeper meaning of the African-American presence in this nation.
 This presence has always been a test case of the nation's claims to freedom, democracy, equality, the inclusiveness of all."
 African American literature explores the issues of freedom and equality long denied to Blacks in the United States, along with further themes such as African American culture, racism, religion, enslavement, a sense of home, segregation, migration, feminism, and more.
 African American literature presents experience from an African American point of view.
 In the early Republic, African American literature represented a way for free blacks to negotiate their identity in an individualized republic.
 They often tried to exercise their political and social autonomy in the face of resistance from the white public.
 Thus, an early theme of African American literature was, like other American writings, what it meant to be a citizen in post-Revolutionary America.